Swap Party Rules, Tips, and Other Ideas You Need to Know

 Don’t be afraid to ask for help at your swapping party.

-You can ask a close family member or friend to help with everything for the event from set up to directing guests.
+You can ask a close family member or friend to help with everything for the event from setup to directing guests.

 If it’s a big swapping party, you’re going to need all the help you can get.